shenweiyan/shen.bioinit.com/content/topic/devops/2019-07-01-install-latest-r-from-source.md

 在《[R Installation and Administration: A.1 Essential programs and libraries](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Essential-programs-and-libraries)》官方文档中要求，PCRE 版本最好在 8.32 及以上。

-> CRE (version 8.32 or later, although versions 8.20–8.31 will be accepted with a deprecation warning) is required (or just its library and headers if packaged separately).
+> CRE (version 8.32 or later, although versions 8.20–8.31 will be accepted with a deprecation warning) is required (or just its library and headers if packaged .
 Only the '8-bit' interface is used (and only that is built by default when installing from sources).
 PCRE must be built with UTF-8 support (not the default, and checked by `configure`) and support for Unicode properties is assumed by some R packages.
-JIT support (optionally available) is desirable for the best performance: support for this and Unicode properties can be checked at run-time by calling `pcre_config()`.
+JIT support (optionally available) is desirable for the best performance: support for this and Unicode properties can be checked at run-time by calling `pc`.

 ```bash